 Q: What activities do you offer?

 A: Our campers enjoy the option of earning badges in each of our activity areas.
-Campers can earn their basic, advanced, and masters badges in the following areas: Archery, Campcraft, Canoeing, Drama, Fitness, Handcrafts, Sailing, Sign Language, Swimming, Tennis, Water-skiing, Wakeboarding, and Wildlife.
+Campers can earn their basic, advanced, and masters badges in the following areas: Archery, Arts and Crafts, Campcraft, Canoeing, Drama, Fishing, Fitness, Sailing, Swimming, Tennis, Water-skiing, Wakeboarding, and Wildlife.
 In addition, we offer Bible class, Banana Boating, Hiking, Climbing Wall, *Overnight (off-site) camping trips, *Ropes Course and *Zipline (*for 12 year olds and older only).

 Q: What is the swim test like?